 We knew that we didn’t want to get on a bus with a bunch of people and be let off in the middle of town with all our luggage, then get a taxi to our hotel.
 That was the least expensive option, but we wanted to go straight from the airport to our condo.
 Mike, The Playa Del Carmen assistant, recommended Anselmo Ramirez at Rutas Prehispanicas.

 Playa Del Carmen is 60 minutes south of Cancun International Airport and 45 minutes west of Cozumel island by ferry.
-Compared to Cancun, Playa Del Carmen is more laid back, not as grown up.
+Compared to Cancun, Playa Del Carmen is more laid back, not as grown-up as Cancun.
 Building heights are limited so you won’t see the high skyscrapers you see in Cancun.